 "They're trying to take something from us that we really want

-and we're trying to take something from them that we really
+and we're trying to take something from us that we really want,"

-want," Blues forward David Backes said.
-"So it's going to be
+Blues forward David Backes said.
+"So it's going to be that way

-that way until we're shaking hands at the end and hopefully we
+until we're shaking hands at the end and hopefully we have

 The Blues didn't practice on Saturday, flying back to St. Louis